Afterbirth (American Horror Story): Plot

 After Vivien's death, Ben attempts to find her and Violet in the house.
 He goes to see Constance, who has been taking care of the baby since Vivien's death, and discovers that she is Tate's mother.
 He threatens her and leaves.
-Vivien resolves to not show herself to Ben, so he doesn't stay in the house.
+Vivien resolves to not show herself to Ben, afraid that he would want to stay in the house.

 Ben contemplates suicide, but Vivien stops him.
 He then reconciles with Vivien and Violet's ghosts, who encourage him to start a new life with the baby away from the house.
 However, Hayden hangs him from a chandelier, making it look like suicide.
 Hayden takes the baby, but Constance reclaims it.
 She tells the police that she found Ben after he hanged himself and that Violet must have run off with the baby.

 When a new family, the Ramoses, moves in, Vivien, Ben, Moira, and other ghosts resolve to scare them, as to make them leave the house.
 Tate attempts to kill the Ramoses' son, Gabriel, thinking he might be a better boyfriend for Violet.
 Violet stops Tate, and distracts him to allow Gabriel to escape with his family.

 Tate seeks counsel from Ben, who wants nothing to do with him.
-Tate finally takes responsibility for his actions and apologizes, before asking for Ben's friendship, which Ben declares he cannot absolve him of his sins.
+Tate finally takes responsibility for his actions and apologizes, before asking for Ben's friendship, although Ben declares he cannot absolve him of his sins.

-Vivien finds Nora taking care of Harmon's baby, who took one breath in the house, meaning he is now a ghost.
-Nora returns the baby to Vivien after Nora realizes that she isn't a good mother.
-Moira accepts Vivien's offer to be the baby's godmother, now named Jeffrey.
+Vivien finds Nora taking care of the Harmon baby, who took one breath in the house, meaning he is now a ghost.
+Nora returns the baby to Vivien after realizing that she isn't meant to be a mother.
+Moira accepts Vivien's offer to be the baby's godmother, and the baby is named Jeffrey.

 After that, the Harmons and Moira decorate the house for Christmas, while Tate tells Hayden he'll wait forever for Violet to forgive him.

-Three years later, Constance returns home from the hairdresser and sees a trail of blood on the floor, leading to the bedroom of her grandson Michael, the Antichrist, now about three years old and looking much like Tate.
-He has murdered his nanny and is sitting in a rocking chair, Constance looks at him with pride, and smiles as she says, "Now what am I going to do with you?".
+Three years later, Constance returns home from the hairdresser and sees a trail of blood on the floor, leading to the bedroom of her grandson Michael, the Antichrist, now about three years old and looking a lot like Tate.
+He has murdered his nanny and is sitting in a rocking chair, smiling.
+Constance looks at him with pride and smiles as she says, "Now what am I gonna do with you?".